High School Students

 Skyline College offers three primary ways to get a jump start on your college experience:

 Concurrent enrollment students can start taking Skyline College classes as early as the ninth grade and earn both college and high school units at the same time; on top of that, college enrollment fees may be free to high school students who are California residents.
-In order to enroll at Skyline College, you'll need to follow the steps to enrollment on the concurrent enrollment website.
+In order to enroll at Skyline College, you'll need to follow the steps to enrollment on the concurrent enrollment web page.

 Graduating seniors participating in the Priority Enrollment Program receive priority registration dates at Skyline College for the summer and fall terms, which means PEP students have a higher chance of enrolling in their first-choice classes.
 Students participating in PEP can complete their enrollment steps, learn about Skyline College's programs and services and select their courses all before finishing their senior year in high school.
-Learn more about the next PEP Day on the PEP website.

 Jump Start is a six-week summer program designed to help high school students with college potential to upgrade their skills in English, math, critical thinking, and college success skills.
 The program is held during the Summer Session; beginning June 16 and ending July 24.